doctorspiffy/CC_CANOE/README.md

 Unity template for off-axis 3D stereoscopic rendering.
 Supports interlaced, side-by-side, and top-bottom stereo.

-Look at PDF instructions for details.
+Look at PDF instructions (listed above) for details.

 See below for an explanation of the versions of the software.
 I recommend using the latest version if possible.
 Avoid anything older than the CC2024 version.